nilayspshah/sq-hive-api-docs/source/index.html.md

 ## How to recieve updates?
 We provide 2 methods to recieve these updates.

 1. Webhooks
 2. API

 You can register an endpoint where you will recieve each update as and when it happens.
 Alternatively you can periodically poll for new updates via the API endpoint.

 ## How to use these updates?
-How you use the updates is upto you.
 Examples of general use cases include - Sending these updates to your clients based on their holdings, Having a general/persionalised news feed on your website/app etc.

 Use case is upto you, however it is mandatory to attribute ScoutQuest

 ## What should be format for attribution?